prividentity/PrivateIdentity-Oldd/Biometric-Acquisition.md

 #### How does it work?

+Upon enrollment, Private Identity’s biometric software records and registers the subject’s voice sample.
+The statistical algorithm analyzes the many distinctive characteristics of the voice and creates a voiceprint or biometric model which is then encrypted and stored in a secure database.

+When a subject attempts subsequent logins, the system automatically creates a voice model and compares it with the stored sample.
+If successful authentication occurs, the subject is allowed access.
+The human voice is as unique an identifier as the retina, iris or fingerprints.
+No matter how well aspects of pitch, cadence and intonation are attempted via impersonation, it is impossible to fool the referenced voiceprint in Private Identity’s database.

 #### What are the requirements for a voice enrollment?

+The user will utilize a browser-based microphone (any computer, tablet or smartphone) to capture at least 1 voice segment in the Private Identity app for enrollment.
+If any of the voice segments are not suitable for training, a message is returned and the audio is removed.
+The user must add more voice segments until at least 1 voice segment meets the minimum quality standards that have been provided.
+The user will also need to have been supplied a valid API key in order to have access to the software.

 [Demonstration for a Voice Enrollment](youtube.com)

 #### What are the requirements for a voice prediction?

+Once the user successfully enrolls in the system, they can verify their identity by predicting with their modality.
+The same process of recording the voice using the microphone is used for prediction.
+Once sufficient voice segments are captured, the software extracts the features from the voice segments and sends it to the model for identifying the person.
+Then, the results will be displayed in the frontend identifying the user that the software has recognized.
+The user will also need to have been supplied a valid API key in order to have access to the software.

 [Demonstration for a Voice Prediction](youtube.com)
 </br>